 - Get a great backpack.
 It’s really worth trying out a jog round the shop so the backpack you pick is suitable for the job.
 Size will depend on what you have to take to work – clean clothes, shoes, a laptop.
 Hip straps keep the bag snug when you're moving.

 - In the winter, invest in a down jacket.
 Running to work in the cold is fine, you quickly warm up.
 But fitting a winter coat to wear home into a backpack is not so easy.
 Down jackets can be rolled into tiny packets and will ensure the trip home isn’t too icy.

 If you live too far from the office to consider jogging, cycling can be a great option, and if your town or city has rental bikes then that’s a great way to test it out.
 If you’re new to cycling, take the time to work out a traffic-free or at least traffic-scarce route between home and the office, even if it does mean going out of your way a little bit, as coping with bus lanes and construction lorries can be overwhelming to a new road cyclist.

 ECOSMO folding bike, £289.99, Amazon

 Some bikes are better than others when it comes to positioning.
-I’m not a fan of leaning forward to far, and have discovered that foldable bikes are incredibly comfortable to ride, as well as very light and flexible.
-If plans change and I suddenly decide I’m going somewhere other than home after work, I can take my folded bike on the train or tube with me.
+I’m not a fan of leaning forward too far, and have discovered that foldable bikes are incredibly comfortable to ride, as well as very light and flexible.
+If plans change and I suddenly decide I’m going somewhere other than home after work, I can take my folded bike with me.
 Or if I prefer I can fold it up and leave it by my desk for the next day – way less stressful than leaving it out on the road overnight.